A Perfect Enemy

 A Perfect Enemy is a 2020 psychological thriller directed by Kike Maíllo based on Amélie Nothomb's novel The Enemy's Cosmetique.
 The film is a Spanish-German-French international co-production starring Tomasz Kot and Athena Strates alongside Marta Nieto and Dominique Pinon.

 Plot

-The plot tracks the pyschological nightmare that ensues after the casual meeting between an architect and a chatty woman in an airport.
+Successful architect Jeremiasz Angust is on a business trip to Paris.
+While waiting for his flight, he meets a mysterious woman named Texel Textor and strikes up a conversation with her.
+However, their conversation takes an unexpected turn when Texel accuses Jeremiasz of something that he claims he has no idea about.